LisaHJung/Beginners-Crash-Course-to-Elastic-Stack-Series-Table-of-Contents/README.md

-# Table of Contents for Beginner's Crash Course to Elastic Stack Series
+# Table of Contents: Beginner's Crash Course to Elastic Stack Series

 Welcome to the Beginner's Crash Course to the Elastic Stack Series!